judyguan/Text-based-Artwork-Recommendation-NLP-Project-MOMA-Collection-Data/README.md

 Goal:
 To help collectors discover art more easily through the platform by suggesting RELEVANT pieces of art based on word descriptions (similar theme/topic) on artists or artworks that you have searched for or bought.

-Note:Since the internal dataset is not available to the public, we will use a similar dataset of MOMA’s collection catalogue to run and test our proposed artwork recommendation system.
+Note: Since the internal dataset is not available to the public, we will use a similar dataset of MOMA’s collection catalogue to run and test our proposed artwork recommendation system.

 ## Part2: Data Source
 Data source: Collection - dataset by moma (https://data.world/moma/collection)